Want to bring Girls in Tech Programming to your community?! Then start a Girls In Tech Chapter!

 - The Managing Director (MD) is a volunteer leadership position, responsible for serving as the chapter lead for their location.
 The MD is expected to honor the policies and procedures set by Girls in Tech Global (Global).

-- Shares responsibilities, with Board, for providing Global with bi-annual reporting on the following: (1) membership and attendance metrics for all program events, (2) schedule of upcoming programs, (3) accounting details and status, (4) sponsorship and partnerships secured.
+- Shares responsibilities, with Advisory Board, for providing Global with annual reporting on the following: (1) membership and attendance metrics for all program events, (2) schedule of upcoming programs, (3) accounting details and status, (4) sponsorship and partnerships secured.

-- Meet with your Board on a bi-monthly basis either in-person or by conference call.
+- Meet with your Advisory Board in person on a monthly basis.

-- Ensure proper usage of all GIT branding and messaging within your Chapter on all channels.
+- Ensure proper usage of all Girls in Tech branding and messaging within your Chapter on all channels.

 - Maintain a level of professionalism as a representative of our global organization within your respective community.